joshbowley/joshbowley/README.md

 # Hi, I'm Josh 👋

-I'm a **Physics student at the University of Exeter** with a passion for **scientific programming, embedded systems, and mechatronic projects**.
+I'm a **Physics student at the University of Exeter** passionate about **scientific programming, embedded systems, and mechatronic projects**.
 I enjoy combining physics, coding, and engineering to solve real-world problems.

 ---